Jonathan A. Havens

 Primary Office

-Beyond his FDA, FTC, USDA, and DEA work, Jonathan's experience extends to matters involving the U.S. Consumer Product Safety Commission (CPSC), U.S. Customs and Border Protection (CBP), a wide array of state and municipal agencies, state attorneys general and district attorneys.
-His deep understanding of the complex regulatory and statutory requirements that govern a wide range of products and services is enhanced by his experience working in government and on Capitol Hill.
-Before entering private practice, Jonathan served as regulatory counsel with the FDA, where he focused on compliance and enforcement related to promotion, advertising and labeling.
+Jonathan's deep understanding of the complex requirements that govern myriad products is enhanced by his experience working in government and on Capitol Hill.
+Before entering private practice, Jonathan served as regulatory counsel with the FDA, where he focused on promotion, advertising, and labeling.
 Prior to law school, Jonathan served as a legislative aide in both the U.S. Senate and U.S. House of Representatives.